 Life transitions such as a change in jobs and promotion also trigger imposter syndrome.
 Transitions, even for those who are advancing in their career, can naturally trigger self-doubts that hinder their belief in themselves and their abilities in this new role.

 Factors outside of a person too, such as their environment or institutionalized discrimination, can also play a major role in spurring impostor feelings.
 A sense of belonging fosters confidence.
 The more people who look or sound like you, the more confident you feel.
 And conversely, the fewer people who look or sound like you, it can and does for many people impact their confidence.

 One of the first steps to overcoming impostor feelings is to acknowledge the thoughts and put them in perspective.
 Simply observing that thought as opposed to engaging with it can be helpful, also asking the question ‘Does that thought help or hinder me?

 Another way of overcoming impostor feelings is to reframe your thoughts.
 Remember that the only difference between someone who experiences impostor syndrome and someone who does not is how they respond to challenges.
 People who don’t feel like impostors are no more intelligent, competent or capable than the rest of us.
 It’s excellent news, because it means we just have to learn to think like non-impostors.
 Learning to value constructive criticism, understanding that you’re actually slowing your team down when you don’t ask for help, or remembering that the more you practice a skill, the better you will get at it can all help.
 It can also be helpful to share what you’re feeling with trusted mentors or coaches.

-Imposter syndrome can stifle the potential for growth and meaning, by preventing people from pursuing new opportunities for growth at work.
-Confronting Imposter syndrome can help people continue to grow and thrive.
+Imposter syndrome can stifle the potential for growth and meaning, by preventing you from pursuing new opportunities for growth at work.
+Confronting Imposter syndrome can help you continue to grow and thrive.